Jets Road Trip: Brittany Greenslade heads to Nashville — one reporter’s journey - Winnipeg | Globalnews.ca

-For the early risers, the first flight out of town toward the music city leaves Richardson International Airport at 6:30 a.m. with a layover in an all-too familiar city — Minneapolis, Minnesota.
+For the early risers, the first flight out of town toward the music city leaves Richardson International Airport at 6:30 a.m. with a layover in an all-too-familiar city — Minneapolis, Minn.

-It’s almost poetic that Winnipeggers making the trek south, to see the Winnipeg Jets in round two of the Stanley Cup playoffs, need to stop in Minnesota first.
+It’s almost poetic that Winnipeggers making the trek south, to see the Winnipeg Jets in Round 2 of the Stanley Cup playoffs, need to stop in Minnesota first.

-After all, it was the Jets win against the Wild in round one that has many making the trip to Nashville in the first place.
+After all, it was the Jets win against the Wild in Round 1 that has many making the trip to Nashville in the first place.

 READ MORE: Hellebuyck makes 30 saves as Jets beat Wild 5-0 to coast into Round 2

-The 700 km trip to the twin cities is a quick 90 minute flight.
+The 700-kilometre trip to the Twin Cities is a quick 90-minute flight.

 Airline staff in Winnipeg said the first flight out of Manitoba’s capital Thursday morning was full of Jets fans.